Light63/LITA_CUSTOMERDATA_PROJECT/README.md

   1. launched the power bi environment.
   2. Importation of both datasets using the TEXT/CSV file extension.
   3. Explored and cleaned the dataset.
-  4. Confirmed the integrity of the datasets by using column quality, column distribution, and column profile options under the view tab(screenshot of this).
+  4. Confirmed the integrity of the datasets by using column quality, column distribution, and column profile options under the view tab.

 ---